 in state-of-the-art car production is on the rise.

 Less is more: less weight, lower costs, reduced fuel consumption and fewer emissions.
-The use of tesa® tape technology supports this trend for reduction.
-The reason for this is that tape can be applied efficiently and, in addition to meeting rising cost pressure and high aesthetic expectations, also helps to fulfill the increasingly stringent safety and environmental standards of the automotive industry.
+The use of tesa® tape technology supports this trend of reduction.
+The reason for this is that tape can be applied efficiently and, in addition to meeting rising cost pressure and high aesthetic expectations, also helps to fulfil the increasingly stringent safety and environmental standards of the automotive industry.

 will be attained by automotive tapes until 2025.

-Design elements in the vehicle interior are bonded with sheer tapes: on the one hand because of aesthetics but also for more driving comfort – for example through the use of noise dampening tesa® special adhesive tapes.
-In the vehicle shell, on the other hand, properties such as resistance to heat, cold, moisture, and UV light are especially required.
+Design elements in vehicle interiors are bonded with sheer tapes: on the one hand because of aesthetics, but also for more driving comfort – for example through the use of noise-dampening tesa® special adhesive tapes.
+In the vehicle shell, on the other hand, properties such as resistance to heat, cold, moisture and UV light are especially required.
 Special options in terms of design and efficiency are offered by applications such as the new tesa® HiP, which securely bonds different plastics with differing characteristics.

 "Our tapes increasingly offer important additional functions, such as electrical conductivity for sensors or insulating properties for battery cells."